-The thing is, visitors to your home when you have a new baby can be really disruptive.
-So we've brought together nine tips to help you manage any disruption and maintain your sleep routine.
+A new baby!
+Everyone wants to see them and have a cuddle.
+Sadly, having visitors in your home when you have a new baby can be really disruptive.
+We've brought together nine tips to help you manage any disruption and to help you get started on a sleep routine.

 - Unexpected guests?
 This can create all sorts of chaos, so if you have friends or family who tend to just pop in, ask them to let you know beforehand so you can tell them if it’s a good time or not.
 You could also ask them to pick up any shopping you need, or a coffee!